fbpx

 For pull-out storage cabinets, such as wastebasket bins and spice racks, center the pull horizontally 2” to 2-1/2” inches from the top of the cabinet face.

-Level and adjust doors and drawers before drilling holes for hardware.
+Level and adjust cabinet doors and drawers prior to drilling holes for hardware.

-Create a template – or “jig” – to mark a consistent measurement on each cabinet.
+Create a template, or “jig”, to mark a consistent measurement on each custom cabinet.

 Make sure the placement you choose is functional and ergonomic for everyday use.